-In one study, a self-administered, Smartphone application that completely automates the Timed Up and Go or TUG was trialled (Milosevic et al 2013).
-The application (the sTUG) provides instantaneous feedback to the user and allows for automatic uploads of the results into their medical record.
-The sTUG was found to be affordable and offering immediate quantification of TUG results (Milosevic et al 2013: 6).
-Another study used a sensor-enabled chair to automate TUG assessment (aTUG).
-This avoided the need for wearable sensors, offered scope for older people living at home to self-administer the TUG, and the potential to be further developed into a 'smart chair' capable of also collecting various biometric information (Sprint et al 2015; Frenken et al 2011).
+In one study, a self-administered, Smartphone29 application that completely automates the TUG (the sTUG) was trialled (Milosevic et al 2013).
+The application provides instantaneous feedback to the user and allows for automatic uploads of the results into their medical record.
+Following tests on a group of healthy volunteers and people living with Parkinson's Disease, the sTUG was found to be affordable and offering immediate quantification of TUG results (Milosevic et al 2013: 6).